Ezra 10

 - 1 Kings 11:4For it came to pass… that his wives turned away his heart after other gods.The very danger Shechaniah names - the divided worship that had once ruined Solomon.

-- 2 Corinthians 7:10For godly sorrow worketh repentance to salvation not to be repented of.The weeping of the assembly - sorrow that opens a door rather than the grief that only crushes.
+- 2 Corinthians 7:10For godly sorrow worketh repentance to salvation not to be repented of.The weeping of the assembly - the godly sorrow that opens a door to repentance and hope.

 Ezra Rises; the Proclamation Goes Out